nasa/fprime/docs/UsersGuide/best/ground-interface.md

 1. PollStatus.POLL_OK: indicates the buffer is filled with valid data
 2. PollStatus.POLL_RETRY: indicates a subsequent retry of the polling call will likely result in valid data
-3. PollStatus.POLL_ERROR: polling errored, the buffer data is invalid, and future success cannot be predicted
+3. PollStatus.POLL_ERROR: polling failed, the buffer data is invalid, and future success cannot be predicted

 **Receiving Data**